Australian head of state dispute: Background

-In his 1993 book The Reluctant Republic, Malcolm Turnbull explained that, at Federation, the "Governor-General acted partly as head of state and partly as the local representative of the British Government", the latter being the Queen in her Privy Council of the United Kingdom.
+In his 1993 book The Reluctant Republic, Malcolm Turnbull explained that, at Federation, the "Governor-General acted partly as head of state and partly as the local representative of the British Government", the latter being the Queen as advised by the Privy Council.
 As with the other former Dominions, Australia gained legislative independence from the UK by virtue of the Statute of Westminster 1931, which was adopted in Australia in 1942 with retroactive effect from 3 September 1939.
 By the Royal Style and Titles Act 1953, the Australian parliament gave the Queen the title Queen of Australia and, in 1973, removed from the Queen's Australian style and titles any reference to her status as Queen of the United Kingdom and Defender of the Faith.
 Australia's full independence from the UK was achieved with the Australia Act 1986.

 Section 61 of the constitution states that "The executive power of the Commonwealth is vested in the Queen and is exercisable by the Governor‑General as the Queen's representative, and extends to the execution and maintenance of this Constitution, and of the laws of the Commonwealth."
 Section 2 provides that a governor-general shall represent the Queen in Australia.
 The governor-general is appointed by the monarch on the advice of the prime minister of Australia.
 In practice, the governor-general carries out all the functions usually performed by a head of state, without reference to the King; though the governor-general is the King’s representative, he or she is not the monarch's delegate or agent.
 Under the conventions of the Westminster system, the governor-general's powers are almost always exercised on the advice of the prime minister or other ministers of the Crown.
 The governor-general may use the reserve powers of the Crown as prescribed by the constitution, though these are rarely exercised.
 One notable example of their use was by Governor-General Sir John Kerr during the Australian constitutional crisis of 1975.